Welcome to RunOnRailsβ

 - It has accurate physics.
 Train performance and motion are very close to the real thing.

 - Sceneries are based on real routes.

-- IA dispatchers and CTCs will configure turnouts and signals to route your train.
+- AI dispatchers and CTCs will configure turnouts and signals to route your train.

 - Your work will be evaluated and recorded in your history, so you can build a career with accounted miles, hours, and incidents.

 - It is multiplatform, runs on GNU/Linux, Mac and Windows.
 The simulator will run inside your web browser, and is capable to fullscreen at high resolutions and framerates.
 You don’t need to install anything but a web browser like Firefox.

 What is not RunOnRails?

 - It is not a collision simulator.
 Collisions are not modeled, so you will only get a message and simulation will be terminated if you derail or collide your train.

 - It is not a railroad simulator.
 Yo cannot label vehicles, administer routes or configure industries.
 Your role will be always a train engineer.